corbado/example-passkeys-javascript/README.md

-# Complete passkeys integration example for plain JavaScript with Corbado
+# Passkey-First Authentication with plain JavaScript and Corbado

 This is a sample implementation of the Corbado web component being integrated into a web application built with JavaScript.